-There is no uniform definition of “trade secret,” because trade secrecy law developed at both the state and federal level.
+There is no uniform definition of “trade secret” due to trade secrecy law developing at both the state and federal level.
 Historically, protection of trade secrets was a matter of state law, with each state developing its own definitions and rules.
 This changed in 1979, when the Uniform Law Commission published the Uniform Trade Secrets Act (“UTSA”) to standardize trade secret law across states.
 Forty-eight states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have so far adopted that law and its later revision.
 The UTSA worked for many years, but difficulty with interstate and international enforcement eventually led the federal government to act.
 In 2016, Congress passed the Defend Trade Secrets Act (“DTSA”), which provided its own set of definitions.
 The USTA defines a "trade secret" as: "information, including a formula, pattern, compilation, program, device, method, technique, or process that: (a) Derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and (b) Is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.